Housing Programs FAQ's

 Does the Family Pay For Utilities?

-Yes, unless the landlord includes utilities in the rent.
-The landlord decides which utilities they will provide as a part of the rent and which utilities the family will be responsible for.
+Yes, unless the owner includes utilities in the rent.
+The owner decides which utilities they will provide as a part of the rent and which utilities the family will be responsible for.
 Utility service, including water, must be on at the time of the move-in inspection.
 Utilities that the Section 8 participant pays for cannot be master metered or shared with another unit or common area and must be billed directly by the utility service provider.

 If a family is responsible for paying a utility, HADC generally will credit the family with a utility allowance that lowers their tenant rental share and leaves them with the necessary money to assist with utility cost.